 Drafting a European patent application

-The first step in getting protection for an invention is drafting a professional European patent application.
-This needs to have claims that define the scope of protection that you are requesting.
-Poorly drafted claims put the patent at risk—or worse, can render it worthless.
+As first step in getting protection for an invention we draft a professional European patent application.
+This needs to have claims that define the scope of protection that you are requesting, because poorly drafted claims put the patent at risk or reduce the value.

-At Patenthuis, all patent applications are drafted by a Belgian and European patent attorney, who has completed specialised training and passed the required exams.
-Patenthuis can also take care of any drawings that may be needed in the patent application.
-We can make from scratch or base them on your own drawings.
-Belgian patent applications are usually drafted in Dutch.
-European patent applications are usually drafted in English.
+At Patenthuis, all patent applications are drafted by a Belgian and European patent attorney.
+A European patent attorney has completed specialised training and passed the required exams.
+Patenthuis can also take care of any drawings that may be needed.
+We can make these from scratch or they can for instance be based on your own drawings.
+We usually draft a European patent application in English.

 Fees for drafting Belgian or European patent applications are typically 3500 to 5500 €.
 This depends on the complexity of the patent application and the urgency.

-Belgian Patent Law and the European Patent Convention do not provide for provisional patent applications.
+Belgian Patent Law and the European Patent Convention do not provide for provisional applications.

 Filing a patent application in Europe

-The filing date defines when the invention may be made publicly known without damaging your prospects of a grant.
+The filing date determines the point at which the invention may be made publicly known without damaging your prospects of a grant.
 Until that date, any publication or publications made by the inventor/applicant are considered prior publications.
 These may severely damage the allowabilty of a patent application

-A European patent application is usually filed at EPO – the European Patent Office, although other options are available.
+A European patent application is usually filed at EPO – the European Patent Office.

-When filing a European patent application, we must request an official novelty search must be requested.
+When filing a European patent application, we must request an official novelty search.
 The EPO performs this novelty search.

 Patenthuis’ fees for filing a European patent application are 1995€.
 This price includes the official fees for filing and for the novelty search.